PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 ## I.  The new color system and multistore header
 One of the main difficulties for the merchants was to know which store they were configuring in the back office and this was bringing a lot of configuration errors.

-To solve this problem, a color picker has been added to choose a color for each group and shop.
+To solve this problem, a color picker was added to choose a color for each group and shop.
 The color can be configured while creating or editing the group or the shop (in the back-office > Advanced parameters > Multistore).

 ![The new multistore colorpicker](/assets/images/2021/06/multistore_colorpicker.png)